Oro Valley & Tucson Area Attractions and Fun Stuff to Do and See!

 Rancho Vistoso borders on Catalina State Park.
 Hiking, backpacking and camping are all popular at this beautiful park, and some trails take you through the Coronado State Forests and extend all the way up to Mount Lemmon.
-We are including the wiki link because we think it’s pretty darn good. 😉
+Here is the wiki link.

 Tucson Mountain Park

 Aqua Caliente Park